About

 Agustin Corbat

-Physicist with a keen interest in Systems Biology and Microscopy.
-Over 10 years of experience in research and teaching, as well as programming and automating workflows.
+Physicist with a keen interest in image analysis and microscopy.
+Over 10 years of experience in image analysis, research and teaching, as well as programming and automating workflows.

 Education